apecloud/kubeblocks/docs/developer_docs/api-reference/backup.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>path is the directory inside the backup repository where the backup data is stored.
+<p>The directory within the backup repository where the backup data is stored.
-It is an absolute path in the backup repository.</p>
+This is an absolute path within the backup repository.</p>
 </td>
 </tr>
 <tr>